isrsummerschool/lecture_supplements_2021/README.md

 ### Linux

-We only provide example commands here for Ubuntu, but the process is similar for other Linux distributions.
+Here we provide example commands for Ubuntu.
+The process is identical in other Linux distributions, but the package names and package manager may be different.

 **1)** Install ``git`` with your package manager and clone the repository:

-Ubuntu:

     $ sudo apt-get install git-all